 Serious cases could lead to jail sentences for up to one year.
 A third or subsequent offense within 10 years comes with a required term of at least 10 days in jail.
 A third offense for driving on a suspended license due to a driving while intoxicated conviction is a Class 6 felony, punishable by up to five years in prison.

 Driving With an Expired License

 Every eight years (for most drivers in Virginia), a driver’s license will expire.
-Code of Virginia section 46.2-330 states that the DMV cannot issue a driver’s license for more than eight years or less than five years.
-Once the issuance period expires, the driver will have until his or her birthday on the last year of license validity to renew.
+Code of Virginia section 46.2-330 states that the DMV cannot issue a driver’s license for over eight years or less than five years.
+Once the issuance period expires, the driver will have until their birthday on the last year of license validity to renew.